BLumia/RSS-Crawler/README.md

 # RSS-Crawler

-This is just a simple helper RSS crawler for personal use.
+This is just a simple helper RSS converter for personal use.

-This is not a crawler which should be run in scheduling.
+This is not a clawer which should be run in scheduling.
 It works without cron.
 And it's not design to crawl and store data to local.

 Let me tell you a story.
 I'm (currently) a Windows Phone user, since sooooo many developer doesn't want to and have no plan to make app for WP device, I can only use webapp for alternative.